stelzinga/MF/MGT_99.Legend.md

 A Manager who has been delegated a Responsibility and Authority can delegate to someone else, provided that the Authority permits it.
 This is called *sub-delegation*.

 It is technically possible to delegate Responsibility without also delegating Authority, resulting in *Accountability without Authority*.
 This is not desirable, but it happens.
-It essentially means that the Delegatee will depend on the Delegator to get access to resources, and to use the Delegator to exact obedience.
+It essentially means that the Delegatee will depend on the Delegator to get access to resources, and to use the Delegator to exact obedience (this is where the concept of Sponsorship comes in in Project Management).

-Escalation is the process of moving up the delegation tree to a level of Authority able to make a decision, commit resources or otherwise enforce obedience, because the person escalating does not have the Authority to do that him/herself.
+Escalation is the process of moving up the delegation tree to a level of Authority that is able to make a decision, commit resources or otherwise enforce obedience, because the person escalating does not have the Authority to do that him/herself.

-An often referred to term is "to discharge one's duties*" which is regulatory lingo for "completing one's responsibilities" or "completing the processes for which one was made responsible".

 Last but not least, often Managers do not explicitly delegate Responsibilities to Staff within the Group they are the Manager: Responsibilities are often delegated by design of the Activity organisation within the Venture.
 Although this is not a restriction, it does mean that Managers may not always be aware of Responsibilities being fulfilled (or not!) within the Activity they are being held Accountable for!